-The default always was (and still is)
+The default was always (and still is)

 But there are a few benefits (and drawbacks) to

-qemu:///session to consider it.
+qemu:///session to consider.

-qemu:///session is per user and can on a multi-user system be used to separate the people.
+qemu:///session is per user and can – on a multi-user system – be used to separate the people.

-But most importantly things run under the permissions of the user which means no permission struggle on the just donwloaded image in your
+Most importantly, processes run under the permissions of the user, which means no permission struggle on the just-downloaded image in your

 qemu:///session.
-It falls back to slirp networking which is functional but slow and makes it impossible to be reached from other systems.
+It falls back to SLiRP networking which is functional but slow and makes it impossible to be reached from other systems.

-qemu:///system is different in that it is run by the global system wide libvirt that can arbitrate resources as needed.
-But you might need to mv and/or chown files to the right places permssions to have them usable.
+qemu:///system is different in that it is run by the global system-wide libvirt that can arbitrate resources as needed.
+But you might need to

+chown files to the right places and change permissions to have them usable.

-Applications usually will decide on their primary use-case.
+Applications will usually decide on their primary use-case.
 Desktop-centric applications often choose

 qemu:///session while most solutions that involve an administrator anyway continue to default to